neondatabase/website/content/docs/introduction/usage-metrics.md

 Your storage limit varies depending on your Neon plan.

 - **Free Plan**: If you reach your storage limit on the Free Plan (0.5 GiB), any further database operations that would increase storage (inserts, updates, and deletes) will fail, and you will receive an error message.
-- **Launch, Scale, and Business Plans**: For users on a paid plan (Launch, Scale, or Business, exceeding your storage limit will result in [extra usage](/docs/introduction/extra-usage).
+- **Launch, Scale, and Business Plans**: For users on a paid plan (Launch, Scale, or Business), exceeding your storage limit will result in [extra usage](/docs/introduction/extra-usage).
 The amount of extra usage is based on the maximum size your storage reaches.
 Charges are prorated based on when in the month your storage size increased.

 </details>